LLnCSoftware/mserve/examples/01quickstart/01quickstart.md

 * Client gets the hostname and port number for mserve from command line arguments.
 * Client (qs.q) provides a "send" method, which generates a query id, and sends the id and query as a general list.
 * qs.q provides a [.z.ps](https://code.kx.com/q/ref/dotz/#zps-set) handler which just displays the received response.
-* It also provides a [.z.ts](https://code.kx.com/q/ref/dotz/#zts-timer) handler to run a series of queries with random inputs on the timer.
+* qs.q also provides a [.z.ts](https://code.kx.com/q/ref/dotz/#zts-timer) handler to run a series of queries with random inputs on the timer.

 ## The servant qsvr.q

 The servant provides a sample api that has two functions "proc1" and "proc2".
 They each run the same query multiple times in order increase elapsed time.
-The "proc2" function has more repetitions and so is more expensive.
+The "proc2" function has more repetitions and so is slower.

 The servant code is complicated by two features.

 1. Secure invocation - Invoke only functions in the ".api" namespace, with no recursive evaluation in their arguments.
 2. Exit on Close - Expect only one connection (to mserve).
 Exit when it closes.

-For more information see "Secure Invocation" in the Glossery in README.md
+For more information see "Secure Invocation" in the Glossary in README.md

 In the next example "exit on close" will be made optional, so that the servant can run independent of mserve.
 We will also extend "secure invocation" to optionally provide authorization based on a user role.

 ### details

-* The file begins by creating a "trade" table to be used as test data, on load.
+* qs.q begins by creating a "trade" table to be used as test data, on load.
 * We disallow synchronous requests, by setting .z.pg to always return the string "USE ASYNC".

 * Exit on close is implemented by: .z.po:{ .z.pc:{exit 0} }.